selenkunkcu/foodies/README.md

 npm run dev
 ```

-6. Open your web browser and navigate to http://localhost:3000 to view and share with Foodies :)
+6. Open your web browser and navigate to http://localhost:3000 to view&share recepies with Foodies :)